pbarber/map-creator-app/README.md

 ### Changing features

 To remove an incorrectly added feature, click on the 'Settings' button and use the 'bin' button next to the feature.
 To centre the map on the feature, click the 'target' button next to the feature.
 If you want to edit the feature name, or hide the label, use the 'pencil' button.
-All features are named

 ### Categorising features